jdlc105/Must-read-papers-and-continuous-tracking-on-Graph-Neural-Network-GNN-progress/README.md

 ***Project Start time: 11 Dec 2018, Latest updated time: 17 Sept.
 2019***

- ***More papers about GCN models and their applications will come from NeurIPS2019 ....
+ ***More papers about GNN models and their applications will come from NeurIPS2019 ....
 We are waiting for the paper to be released.***

 ## Survey papers: